-Below are just a few of my columns that have been published in the Appleton Post-Crescent.
+Below are just a few opinion columns I have written that have been published over the years.
+Enjoy!

 Immigration, Interpreters, and Promises

 Insights from my experiences with interpreters in light of the immigration debate.